mohamedrasvi/streamlabs/README.md

 # Installation guide
 Clone the repo from git@github.com:mohamedrasvi/streamlabs.git <br>
 Run (Composer install) <br>
-Run this command to copy the .env file (cp -i .env.example .env) <br>
+Run this command to copy the .env.example file to .env (cp -i .env.example .env) <br>
 Change your database credentials  and Twitch credentials on .env file <br>
 Run (php artisan migrate)<br>
 You can setup a virtual server or docker or run (php artisan serve